Burgenland wine route

 Driving the route

-- Afternoon: Neckenmarkt or Deutschkreutz for winery tastings
+- Afternoon: Continue south to Neckenmarkt or Deutschkreutz for winery tastings — call ahead, as many estates are appointment-based for visitors

-The Esterházy palace and Haydn steps tour pairs well as a morning anchor before exploring the wine villages independently by car.
+The Esterházy palace and Haydn steps tour works well as a morning anchor in Eisenstadt before exploring the wine villages independently by car in the afternoon.

 When to visit